Expanding the richness of academic collaborations and curricula.

-During the period of the residency, visiting faculty are expected to teach one graduate seminar, hold weekly office hours, and meet with graduate students.
+The Polson Institute for Global Development sponsors a Visiting Faculty Program.
+We host visitors in the spring semester.
+Visiting faculty are expected to teach one graduate seminar, hold weekly office hours, and meet with graduate students.
 Standard appointments of 6 to 7 weeks will typically involve 3 hours of classroom teaching and 2 office hours per week.
-Visiting faculty are welcome to participate in other department activities, such as department seminars, and to generate or advance joint projects with faculty and students at their discretion.
+Visiting faculty are welcome to participate in other department activities, such as department seminars, and to generate or advance joint projects with faculty and students.

-Nominations for visiting faculty are made by faculty and graduate students in the department and should include a letter of nomination with the following information:
+Nominations for visiting faculty are made by faculty and graduate students in the Department of Development Sociology and should include a letter of nomination with the following information:

 - The proposed dates of the visit and course (nominees should discuss the timing of the course with the proposed visitor and confirm their availability);

 - The title of the proposed course and brief description (a full syllabus is not required at this stage);

 - Strong evidence of student interest in the course;

-• Visiting faculty CV
+- Visiting faculty CV

-Proposals for visiting faculty may be submitted to the Polson Steering Committee at any time (email@example.com).
-They will be evaluated for their potential to fill a curricular gap in the department and their appeal to graduate students in the department.
-Courses and visiting faculty that bridge concentrations are particularly encouraged.
+Applications will be evaluated for their potential to fill a curricular gap in the department and their appeal to graduate students.
+Courses and visiting faculty that bridge concentrations and introduce new perspectives are particularly encouraged.